 Self-Care Not For Sissies.
-For about a year now, maybe a bit longer, I have been learning how to take care of myself.
-It is hard.
-As a wife, mom, daughter, friend, believer….it is hard for a woman to stop and recharge.
+For about a year, maybe a bit longer, I have been learning to take care of myself.
+It is hard as a wife, mom, daughter, friend, and believer.
+It is hard for a woman to stop and recharge.
 For me, I felt like I didn’t have time.
-I had to go go go go and do do do do and when I was tired….go more and do more.
+I had to go go go go and do do do do, and when I was tired, I had to go more and do more.

-One day, I was at my Lady’s house, and I had things to do there.
-I needed to get laundry started, dishes started, do some computer clean up, get the trash, visit, and then I was going to make her dinner and bring it back and eat supper with her.
+One day, I was at my Lady’s house and had things to do there.
+I needed to get laundry started, dishes started, do some computer clean-up, get the trash, visit, and then I was going to make her dinner and bring it back and eat supper with her.
 Those were my favorite days.

-I got there, and we chatted for a moment, and she looked me square in the eyes, and she asked me if I had slept any the night before.
-She always knew when I hadn’t slept…always.
+I got there, and we chatted for a moment.
+My Lady looked me square in the eyes and asked me if I had slept any the night before.
+She always knew when I hadn’t slept.
+I mean, she always knew.
 This day, I must have looked pretty darn bad.
-I just smiled and told her I was fine and that I would get some stuff started for her.
+I just smiled and told her I was okay and would get some stuff started for her.
 So, I stood up, and she promptly told me to sit my butt back down in my chair.

-I sat down, and I looked at her, and I asked her what she needed.
-She had a sense of urgency in her voice when she told me to sit down.
-That smile, she just smiled and said for the next 15 minutes, I was going to sit there….be quiet….and close my eyes.
+I sat down, looked at her, and asked her what she needed.
+She had a sense of urgency when she told me to sit down.
+That smile she just smiled and said for the next 15 minutes, I would sit there, be quiet, and close my eyes.
 I laughed at her, and then I laughed more.
 Finally, I told her that I was there for a visit and all I wanted was to visit.
 There was wisdom that I needed.
 Also, I needed to get some of her stuff done.
-She told me the stuff can wait and so can the visit, but I was not to speak or move.
+She told me the stuff could wait and so could the visit, but I was not to speak or move.

-Well, I leaned back, propped up the feet and I eyeballed the clock.
-I would do as she said, but if I didn’t….she’d get me, but I was not going to enjoy it and I was not going to sleep.
-Well, about 45 minutes and a ton of drool later…my eyes popped open.
-I was disoriented, I had no idea what was going on or where I was.
-I looked at her with this frightened look, and there she was….in all her wisdom and beauty….just smiling.
-She asked how I felt and, frankly, I felt like a million bucks.
+I leaned back, propped up my feet, and eyeballed the clock.
+I would do as my Lady said, but if I didn’t, she’d get me, but I was not going to enjoy it, and I was not going to sleep.
+Well, after about 45 minutes and a ton of drool, my eyes popped open.
+I was disoriented.
+I had no idea what was going on or where I was.
+I looked at her with this frightened look, and she was smiling in all her wisdom and beauty.
+She asked how I felt; frankly, I felt like a million bucks.

-I could not believe I fell asleep without the aid of meds or a fan but command from the greatest human ever.
+I could not believe I fell asleep without the aid of meds or a fan but command from the most extraordinary human ever.
 It was glorious.
-She explained to me that she was worried about my constant moving and going and doing…that I needed to stop and regroup or I would be sick and then I would be of no help to anyone.
+She explained that she worried about my constant moving and going and doing.
+I needed to stop and regroup, or I would be sick, and then I would be no help to anyone.

 I took her message to heart.
 I began, initially, claiming Sundays as a day of rest (literally).
-After church, I would come upstairs…take off my makeup….change my clothes and pile up in bed.
+After church, I would come upstairs and take off my makeup.
+Then, I would change my clothes and pile them up in bed.
 I would watch movies, play on the computer, clean my room, or nap.
-Bart would buy Chinese, and I would not come out of my room all day long.
-Somedays, I just laid in bed.
-Other days, I would listen to praise music and just pray.
+Bart would buy Chinese, and I would not come out of my room all day.
+Somedays, I just lay in bed.
+Other days, I would listen to praise music and pray.
 To this day, I still do that.
-I used to feel guilty and now, I realize it makes me a better human.
+I used to feel guilty, and now, I realize it makes me a better human.

 Since that time, I have extended my self-care attitude.
 Occasionally, I would get a massage.
 I get out by myself sometimes.
-Also, somedays I would head to bed about 8.
-Now, I don’t go to sleep, but I take a couple of hours to be responsibility-free and just reset my internal clock.
+Also, some days I would head to bed at about 8.
+Now, I don’t go to sleep, but I take a couple of hours to be responsible-free and reset my internal clock.
 There are nights when I take long, hot showers.
-There are also times, I do face masks or hair masks cause I enjoy it.
-I look at pictures, listen to music, text my friends, call my siblings or mom.
+I also do face masks or hair masks cause I enjoy them.
+I look at pictures, listen to music, text my friends, and call my siblings or mom.

-My kids can still come up here and chat, my husband comes up here to chat sometimes.
+My kids can still come up here and chat.
+My husband comes up here to talk sometimes.
 I still have a few critters up here in my bedroom.
-Now, Hunter goes to bed at 9, and his bed is close to mine, so it isn’t like I lock the door.
-Most night, I just sit….and be still.
+H goes to bed at 9, and his bed is close to mine, so it isn’t like I lock the door.
+Most nights, I sit and be still.

-I am not selfish and I am not trying to get out of my parenting/wifely duties.
-There are several nights I stay up, play cards with my husband or those boys who have taken over my girls’ lives.
+I am not selfish and am not trying to get out of my parenting/wifely duties.
+Several nights I stay up and play cards with my husband or those boys who have taken over my girls’ lives.
 I am a mom of 7.
 Yet, I parent about 11 kids.
-I mentor, love, cook for, clean for, educate and haul all of these peoples.
-Every day, I have 4 special needs kids…one with behavior issues, one low functioning and with learning disabilities, and then Hunter with Opsoclonus Myoclonus Syndrome.
+I mentor, love, cook for, clean for, educate and haul all of these people.
+Every day, I have four special needs kids…one with behavior issues, one with low functioning and learning disabilities, and then H with Opsoclonus Myoclonus Syndrome.
 Sadly, I am tapped out by the time supper is over.

-It does not make, us as women, wrong to go to our rooms and let our husbands take the reins of parenting.
-In fact, it makes me better.
+It does not make us, as women, wrong to go to our rooms and let our husbands take the reins of parenting.
+It makes me better.
 It builds relationships that might not otherwise be built if I’m always in the room.
-Let’s face it…my husband and I could be sitting RIGHT NEXT TO each other, and every single time there is a question or a problem, the kid comes to me.
+Let’s face it, my husband and I could be sitting RIGHT NEXT TO each other, and every single time there is a question or a problem, the kid comes to me.
 Every.
 Single.
 Time.

-Daddy needs to know that our penis is bunched in our new Superman underwear.
+Daddy must know our boy parts are bunched in our new Superman underwear.
 He also needs to know that the squirrels ate the wires in the car.
-Oh, wait, Daddy needs to answer the bazillion questions that arise with one of our kids.
-Also, Daddy needs to tell a certain boy that poop goes in the potty and not in his pants.
+Oh, wait, Daddy needs to answer the bazillion questions with one of our kids.
+Also, Daddy must tell a certain boy that poop goes in the potty, not in his pants.